LibreOffice/core/static/README.wasm.md

 Use `emrun --serve_after_close` to run Qt WASM demos.

+Qt builds some 3rd-party libraries that it brings along (e.g., qt5/qtbase/src/3rdparty/freetype) and compiles its own code against the C/C++ include files of those 3rd-party libraries.
+But when we link LO, we link against our own versions of those libraries' archives (e.g., workdir/UnpackedTarball/freetype/instdir/lib/libfreetype.a), not against the Qt ones (e.g.,
+$QT5DIR/lib/libqtfreetype.a).
+This mismatch between the include files that Qt is compiled against, vs. the archive actually linked in, seems to not cause issues in practice.
+(If it did, we could either try to make both Qt and LO link against e.g. -sUSE_FREETYPE from emscripten-ports, or we could move Qt from a prequisite to a proper external/qt5 LO module built during the LO build, and hack its configuration to build against LO's exernal/freetype etc.  The former approach, building Qt with -sUSE_FREETYPE, is even tried in qtbase/src/gui/configure.json, but apparently fails for reasons not studied further yet, cf. Qt's config.log.)

 ### Setup LO

 `autogen.sh` is patched to use emconfigure.
 That basically sets various